eqNj/eqN-PD2-Filter/README.md

 ## 1.6.0 - (Season 7)

-Added a red dot on corrupted item names.

 Renamed the SuperStrict filter level to Strict.

+Refined the overall filter aesthetic with the new HD text in mind.
+Currently, enabling the new HD text is mandatory to prevent question marks from appearing on certain item names.

 Added the name of the currently selected filter level to the Horadric Cube's description.